Skip to content

 data-bind and data-if are the only two “smart” attributes the spec defines.
 No data-each, no data-else, no template language.
 Everything beyond binding and conditional visibility goes through the sandbox fragment API.

-Events are declared in the manifest, not the markup.
+DOM event handlers are declared in the manifest, not the markup.
 The runtime attaches listeners and delegates to sandbox functions.
+Each entry pairs a selector, the DOM event to listen for (on), and the sandbox handler to call.

 { "selector": "[data-action='heal']", "on": "click", "handler": "onHealClicked" }